cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 device RAM and state at the moment the snapshot was taken.
 Importing a session image will create a clone of the device.

-Changes to the image format are backwards compatible, which means that a newer version of CloudpilotEmu can always import a session image written by an older version.
+Changes to the image format are forward compatible, which means that a newer version of CloudpilotEmu can always import a session image written by an older version.